Above- Battersea Bridge from Albert Bridge

 Elizabeth is said to have 'constantly promenaded' and at one time slept in the park having found a way in after the gates were locked for the night.
-She was also, at one time, sleeping rough on the Thames Embankment (probably Chelsea, opposite the park) according to Trow.
+She was said to have been promenading near Battersea Bridge and the Albert Palace, to the rear of the park and had been sleeping on seats on Chelsea Embankment.
 The police dismissed the suggestion that she was the victim of an abortionist.
 Her sister Mary, had seen her in Brompton and she had been out all night.
-She was also seen in Queens Street.
+She was also seen in Queens Road.

 Above - Chelsea Reach, looking West from Chelsea Bridge.

 In 1883 the Contagious Diseases Act was suspended.
 On 23rd October 1884 body parts were found a mile or so north of the river in the Tottenham Court Road area, at Alfred Mews, Bedford Square and outside 33 Fitzroy Square.
 These were all within 0.7 miles of the outpatients part of the London Lock Hospital and within 0.6 miles of the workhouse at Cleveland Street.
 Berners Street runs (roughly) north from Dean Street (the Lock Hospital outpatients is at No.91) to Cleveland Street.
 Dr Samuel Lloyd, divisional surgeon to E Division stated that 'the generative organs' had been removed by someone 'well acquainted with anatomical operations'.
 On September 25th pieces of another person had been found a little further north at Mornington Crescent.